cloudflare/cloudflare-docs-engine/src/content/platform/deploy-button.md

 ## Background

 Deploy buttons let you deploy projects to the Workers platform in under five minutes.
-The Deploy Buttons use a Worker to deploy to the platform using the [Workers Github Action](https://github.com/marketplace/actions/github-action-for-cloudflare-workers).
+The deploy buttons use a Worker to deploy to the platform using the [Workers Github Action](https://github.com/marketplace/actions/github-action-for-cloudflare-workers).
 You can also make your own deploy buttons for your projects to make sharing your work easier.

 Try the deploy button below to deploy a GraphQL server: